There's no end to the weird and wonderful places you can explore in the UK

 Both villages come with their own small stretches of sand and shingle beach, but only Kingsand has accessibility steps and a small slope.

-Cawsand's beach has a single slipway and an active dog ban from the 1st July to the 31st August between the hours of 10am and 6pm; that’s something to consider if you’re taking the pooch on your day out.
+Cawsand's beach has a single slipway and an active dog ban from the 1st July to the 31st August between the hours of 10am and 6pm.
+If you want to bring your furry friend with you, you'll have to settle for an evening beach trip, and watch the sun set while you eat your picnic dinner.

 The general area is rich in local history, particularly smuggling and fishing.
 You can even see the remains of 16th century pilchard cellars on the shoreline just past Kingsand, so keep an eye out for them if you decide to go boating on your day at the beach.